nulogy/nulogy-public-certificates/README.md

 - Signed by Digicert with SHA256
 - This is the `connect.nulogy.net` HTTPS/TLS certificate for our Production environment
 - For use with CNEDI and B2Bi Production
-- Note about the file name: .crt and .pem file extensions are used interchangebly

 ---